zephyrproject-rtos/zephyr/CONTRIBUTING.rst

 Zephyr uses the `Apache 2.0 license`_ (as found in the LICENSE file in the project's `GitHub repo`_) to strike a balance between open contribution and allowing you to use the software however you would like to.
-The Apache 2.0 license is a permisive open source license that allows you to freely use, modify, distribute and sell your own products that include Apache 2.0 licensed software.
+The Apache 2.0 license is a permissive open source license that allows you to freely use, modify, distribute and sell your own products that include Apache 2.0 licensed software.
 (For more information about this, check out articles such as `Why choose Apache 2.0 licensing`_ and